seapagan/fastapi-template/README.md

 > To get a specific User data, the requesting user must match the user_id, or
 > be an Admin.
 >
-> user_id id optional, and if ommitted then all Users are returned.
+> user_id is optional, and if omitted then all Users are returned.
 This is
 > only allowed for Admins.

 ### **`GET`** _/users/me_